My Car Was Broken Into, Can I File a Claim?

 But you might be surprised to find out exactly what is covered and what isn’t.

 Any damage to your vehicle as a result of the break-in would be covered if you have comprehensive coverage.
 This includes a broken window or lock, and any dents or dings suffered while the action took place.
 Collision coverage covers damage related to a collision generally with another car.
 Comprehensive coverage covers everything else from collisions with wildlife to falling trees, strong windstorms, and yes, break-ins.

 Airbags are a hot item for would-be car thieves, as they are sold to auto body shops for big bucks.
 Auto body shops reinstall them into cars where they have been deployed as a result of a collision.

 That is, unless you have a homeowner’s policy or a renters policy in place to cover your personal items.
-And even then, the auto insurance deductible for theft will likely be higher than what your claim would be, so you’re probably better off replacing those items out of your own pocket rather than paying higher premiums for your homeowners insurance or renters insurance upon renewal.
+Even then, the auto insurance deductible for theft will likely be higher than what your claim would be.
+So you’re probably better off replacing those items out of your own pocket rather than paying higher premiums for your homeowners insurance or renters insurance upon renewal.

 Your insurance company may request pictures and receipts in order to certify the value.
 You will have to pay additional insurance premium to get these items covered, but it may be well worth it for those with expensive aftermarket add-ons.